lmichael107/CogSci18_HTC/_episodes/01-firsthtc.md

 OSG-style backfill), and because an OSG submit point will purposefully go out and find more available servers when they're needed for waiting jobs.

-Generally, you won't need to use `condor-status` unless you're trying to figure out why your jobs aren't running (perhaps there are no slots that are 'big' enough for the memory, disk, and cpu needs of your jobs.
-In that case, you could start by consulting the HTCondor User Tutorial (linked above under "Background") or get in touch with the OSG Connect team.
+Generally, you won't need to use `condor_status` unless you're trying to figure out why your jobs aren't running (perhaps there are no slots that are 'big' enough for the memory, disk, and cpu needs of your jobs).
+In that case, you could start by consulting the HTCondor User Tutorial (linked above under "Background") for more `condor_status` tips, or get in touch with the OSG Connect team.

 ### Submit Your Jobs to the Queue